-If you’ve ever looked up in the Atrium and thought that the northeast wall, with its windows and vents, looks a lot like an exterior surface, there’s an excellent reason for that: it was, for 40-odd years.
+Looking up in the Atrium at the northeast wall, with its windows and vents, you might think it looks a lot like an exterior surface.
+There’s an excellent reason for that: it was, for 40-odd years.

-The whole of what is now Te Manawa used to be a mini-complex of nine or so buildings, which were all joined up in the big rebuild of 1993.
+The whole of what is now Te Manawa used to be a mini-complex of nine or so buildings.
+The big rebuild of 1993 joined them all up.

 “There was a real mix of all sorts of enterprises in the building,” recalls humanities collection manager Cindy Lilburn.
 There was the IRD, the Ministry of Agriculture and Fisheries (MAF), and Education Psychological Services.
 “It was quite the rabbit warren.”